-Queenstown Lakes District Council has also adopted a policy and has a bylaw, which specify dog control measures throughout the district.
+Queenstown Lakes District Council adopted a policy and a bylaw in 2006, which specify dog control measures throughout the district.
 It also educates dog owners of their responsibilities, in order that we have a safe environment for all to enjoy.